Updated: March 9, 2020

 Las Juanas (lunch & dinner)

 Las Juanas is right next door to Big Daddy’s.
 It is in a beachfront rancho.
 Go down the driveway to the left of the green house (pictured) to enter the rancho.
 We really enjoy the on-the-beach ambience of this place.

 A word of caution, its seafood can sometimes be surprisingly expensive.
 So make sure to ask, or check out the prices on the chalkboard.
-If you want to keep costs down, ask for their comida del dia is usually good & cheaper, though often only available at lunch.
+If you want to keep costs down, ask for their comida del dia.
+It is inexpensive and tasty, though often only available at lunch.
 Open 7 days a week for lunch & dinner.
-Phone: 6921-4536
+Phone: 6921-4536.